Skin and hair changes during pregnancyDermatosis of pregnancy; Polymorphic eruption of pregnancy; Melasma - pregnancy; Prenatal skin changes

 Feeling Itchy During Pregnancy

-About 1 in 100 women develop an itchy rash during their third trimester, most often after 34 weeks.
+A small number of women develop an itchy rash during their 3rd trimester, most often after 34 weeks.

 - You may have itchy red bumps, often in large patches.

-- Most times the rash will be on your belly, but it can spread to your thighs, buttocks, and arms.
+- The rash will often be on your belly, but it can spread to your thighs, buttocks, and arms.

 Lotions and creams may soothe the area, but do not use products that contain perfumes or other chemicals.
 These may cause your skin to react more.